-The beautiful land of Kerala offers myriad landscapes and experiences to enchants its visitors.
-These include the charming hill stations filled with expansive tea and coffee plantations, unending spice gardens and a panoramic view of the mist clad hills.
+The beautiful land of Kerala offers myriad landscapes and experiences to enchant its visitors.
+These include the charming hill stations filled with expansive tea and coffee plantations, unending spice gardens, and a panoramic view of the mist-clad hills.
 Whether on a family outing or a romantic escapade, the hill stations in Kerala provide ample opportunities for an exciting and unforgettable trip.

-While there are so many hill stations lined up in the beautiful land of God’s own country, here’s a list of the best ones that are exclusively picked for you.
-Read on to know about the top hill stations in Kerala.
+Are you looking for a refreshing getaway in Kerala?
+Kerala is home to numerous stunning hill stations.
+While so many hill stations are lined up in the beautiful land of God’s own country, here’s a list of the best ones that are exclusively picked for you.
+Read on to learn about the top hill stations in Kerala.

 - Wayanad – For Mist Clad Mountains